Quick Summary of Double Crowns

 - A Sign of Baldness: Having a double crown doesn’t necessarily predict future baldness.
 While the crown is a common area for hair loss, the two whorls themselves are not a sign of it.

-- An Indicator of Intelligence: There is no scientific evidence to support the notion that double crowns are linked to higher intelligence.
+- An Indicator of Intelligence: There is no scientific evidence linking double crowns to higher intelligence.

-- Gender Prediction: A persistent myth claims that a double crown on a baby boy predicts a girl for the next pregnancy.
-This is simply not true, and hair whorl patterns have no bearing on a baby’s sex.
+- Gender Prediction: A persistent myth claims that a double crown on a baby boy predicts a girl for the subsequent pregnancy.
+This is not true, and hair whorl patterns have no bearing on a baby’s sex.

 Managing and Styling a Double Crown

-Having a double crown is a natural hair growth variation and doesn’t require any specific care.
+Having a double crown is a natural variation in hair growth and doesn’t require any specific care.
 However, some people might find the appearance of two whorls unappealing or difficult to style.
 Thankfully, there are several ways to approach this:

 - Hairstyles: Hairstylists can be your allies in working with your double crown.
 Here are some options to consider: